tanhakabir/WW84-Python-Lessons/site/quiz.md

 | [**Windows instructions**](quiz/setup_win.md) | [**Mac instructions**](quiz/setup_mac.md) | [**Linux instructions**](quiz/setup_linux.md) |

-If you already have Visual Studio Code and Python setup then, you can skip ahead to the next step.
+If you already have Visual Studio Code and Python set up then, you can skip ahead to the next step.

 ### [**Skip setup**](quiz/basics.md)